microsoft/everyonecancode/day2/Speech/README.md

 In this challenge you will learn how to:

-- how to create a Face API service in Azure
+- how to create a Speech API service in Azure
-- how to connect you Face API service with your App
+- how to connect you Speech API service with your App
 - how to pass the API key to you App using Github Secrets
 - how to take a selfie 😉